 Pros: This method conserves credits and earns higher base rent.
 Renters have some incentive to conserve.

 Cons: Renters have little incentive to conserve electricity below their cap.
-Landlords have ongoing administrative work to collect reimbursements, as they would
+Landlords have ongoing administrative work to collect reimbursements, as they would with water submetering.

 Method Three: “Long-term Residents Get a Solar Benefit”